agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 While these tasks are overly simple, there are a lot of pre-built tasks in [the provided catalog](https://github.com/tektoncd/catalog/tree/master/task) that can be used to easily create powerful pipelines.
 And since they are all yaml, it's simple to modify them as needed!

+In future blogs, I'll go through using either Kaniko or Cloud Native Buildpacks to build images.
+Tekton has good support for both of these methods.

 ## Pros